 Root CanalAn Overview

-Most patients cringe when their dentist mentions a root canal as treatment for a damaged or infected tooth.
-But in reality, the root canal has become one of modern dentistry’s more important treatments, as we have learned the long term value of preserving the natural teeth whenever possible.
+Most patients cringe when their dentist mentions a root canal as a treatment for a damaged or infected tooth.
+But in reality, the root canal has become one of modern dentistry’s more important treatments, as we have learned the long-term value of preserving the natural teeth whenever possible.

 Dr. Finlay and Dr. Lim will recommend root canal therapy whenever possible to avoid tooth extraction and maintain the integrity of your smile.
 Although many patients feel anxious at the thought of a root canal, the many advances made in both technique and materials have made the root canal procedure less painful and more efficient.
 Keeping the natural teeth helps retain bone in the jaw as well as a balanced bite, both of which can be affected if a tooth is lost.